-We have an ELK and a Camel lifting cushion.
-The ELK will lift 450 KG or 980lbs and the Camel will lift 350 KG or 700lbs.
+We have an ELK, an Eagle and a Camel lifting cushion.
+The ELK will lift 450 KG or 980lbs, the Eagle will lift 190 KG or 420lbs, and the Camel will lift 350 KG or 700lbs.
 For each cushion, one size fits all and no additional accessories are required.
 In some circumstances a slide sheet, transfer board or transfer belt may be required to assist a transfer.

 The speed the lifting cushions inflate will depend on the weight of the person being lifted, but generally it will take less than three minutes.
 The lifting cushions can deflate in less than a minute.

 No. The Airflo Plus will stop once full pressure is realized.

 The lifting cushions can be used on any type of surface but do look out for broken glass or sharp stones which could puncture the cushions.
 We advise putting a small tarpaulin or mat underneath the lifting cushion in these circumstances.

 The incidences of puncture are rare.
 If a puncture does occur, then only the section of cushion with the damage would be affected – the remaining three will still operate.
 The lifting cushion will not burst like a balloon and there is no risk of injury to the patient from a rapid descent.
 If the puncture is small, then the cushion would still work though there would be an audible leak.
 Punctures cannot be repaired due to the pressure and load and damaged units have to be replaced.

 The maximum temperature is 95F (35C) and lowest 41F (5C).

 Yes.
 This lift with the Mangar Elk is performed in conjunction with a scoop or transfer board.
 Our Camel and Eagle lifting cushions can lift someone from a lying or sitting position.